 Black and white photos also look great in gold or silver frames, providing a striking contrast to the image.

 Image source (Clockwise from Bottom L): Reshot, Society 6, shop: Herve Denjean, Redd Angelo (via Unsplash)

-If you're in need of framing recommendations, or would like to have some one-on-one help with a style decision, don't hesitate to reach out to us via the blue chat bubble icon below!
+And if you're in need of framing recommendations, don't hesitate to reach out to us via the blue chat bubble icon below.